datacarpentry/image-processing/episodes/08-contours.md

 3. Use the `cv2.findContours()` method to find contours corresponding to the outlines of the dice.

-4. Print information on how many countours -- and thus how many objects -- were found in the image.
+4. Print information on how many contours -- and thus how many objects -- were found in the image.

 5. For illustrative purposes, draw the contours in the original image so we can